M3RG-IITD/LaMO/README.md

 4. Develop your own model.
 Here are the instructions:

-   - Add the model file under folder `./models/`.
+   - Add the model file under the folder `./models/`.
    - Add the model name into `./model_dict.py`.
    - Add a script file under folder `./scripts/` and change the argument `--model`.